Daily Routine For The Newly Sober

 There’s one thing I can promise- The little things matter!

-Some tasks or recommended advice might seem mundane or less than effective in your eyes when put into play, but I can assure you those little tasks that you dedicate yourself to fulfilling each day will in the long-term completely turn around your physical, mental, emotional, and spiritual well-being.
-Ultimately leading you towards your long-term sobriety success goals!
+Some tasks or recommended advice might seem mundane or elementary.
+But, I can assure you, those little tasks that you dedicate yourself to fulfilling each day, will in the long-term, completely turn around your physical, mental, emotional, and spiritual well-being.
+Ultimately leading you towards success and long-term sobriety!

 I can assure you, no one put in the work and regretted it.
 You are the best project that you will ever work on!
 And you’re worth it!